Thoughts on when you’ve been in politics too long.

-Recently, I’ve began to learn this lesson even more so, the hard way of course, because after all… this is ME.
+Recently, I’ve begun to learn this lesson even more so, the hard way of course, because after all… this is ME.
 D.C. is not the place for niceties or nice people.
-Anyone at anytime will happily take you down if it benefits them in some way.
+Anyone at any time will happily take you down if it benefits them in some way.
 As my profile has grown my inner circle has shrunk dramatically.
 It’s made me question every relationship and every person I’ve dealt with in this business.
 All is never as it seems, I’ve learned.

 Goodbye to the Takers

-Goodbye to the takers, and the shakers, and all the “me” generators.
+Goodbye to the takers, the shakers, and all the “me” generators.